 Cousins won’t confirm nor deny the report.
-No matter, it is indicative of the two truths of his stay in the League: A.) DMC uses a K2-sized chip on his shoulder to fuel his fire.
-B.) The 61 hoopers he’s shared the court with in Northern California haven’t always been up to the task of teaming up with Boogie for wins.
+No matter, it’s indicative of the two truths of his stay in the League.
+First: DMC uses a K2-sized chip on his shoulder to fuel his fire, and second, the 61 hoopers he’s shared the court with in Northern California haven’t always been up to the task of teaming up with Boogie for wins.

 SLAM: Kobe, LeBron—guys like that come back every summer with one new move defenders haven’t seen.
 How do you go into the summer?